Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 and change over time.
 Sometimes the base libraries traditionally used by Netlib LAPACK are replaced by symbolic links or wrappers to facilitate switching between different implementations.
-A different provider library may be used at build time and at runtime.
+A different provider library may be used while building the package, and at its runtime.

 This system largely works for downstream packaging, but it is not necessarily easy for software authors to navigate in.
-If one aims to use a very specific BLAS / LAPACK implementation, one needs to account for all the variation in how it is packaged, using elaborate discovery
+A package aiming to use only a specific BLAS / LAPACK implementation needs to account for all the variation in how it is packaged, possibly using elaborate discovery
 methods: searching for the correct library, the correct headers, the correct symbol suffix.
-At the same time, it is often desirable to provide advanced users and distribution packagers with a choice of the implementation, extending this discovery to different providers and their variations.
-Build systems such as Meson are caught in the middle of this, often being in the best position to provide the routines needed for discovery.
+At the same time, it is often desirable to provide advanced users and distribution packagers with a choice of the implementation, which necessitates extending this discovery to the different providers and their variations.
+Build systems such as Meson are caught in the middle of this, often being in the best position to provide the abstraction needed for that.